Balance is Essence: Accelerating Sparse Training via Adaptive Gradient Correction: Method

-To some extent, our AGENT is designed with a similar idea to the momentum-based method~\citep{qian1999momentum, ruder2016overview}, where old gradients are used to improve the current batch gradient.
-However, the momentum-based method still suffers from optimization difficulties due to sparsity constraints.
-The reason is that it does not take into account sparse and adversarial training characteristics such as the reduced correlation between current and previous gradients and potential bias of gradient estimator, and fails to provide an adaptive balance between old and new information.
-When the correlation is low, the momentum-based method can still incorporate too much of the old information and increase the gradient variance or bias.
-In contrast, our AGENT is designed for sparse and adversarial training and can establish finer adaptive control over how much information we should take from the old to help the new.
+\textbf{Momentum-based Methods:} Our AGENT is designed with a similar idea to the momentum-based method~\citep{qian1999momentum, ruder2016overview}, where old gradients are used to improve the current batch gradient.
+However, the momentum-based method does not consider sparse and adversarial training characteristics such as the reduced correlation between current and previous gradients and potential bias of gradient estimator, and fails to provide an adaptive balance between old and new information.
+When the correlation is low, it can still incorporate too much of the old information and increase the gradient variance or bias.